Dnouvel/WhiteLand2-ai/replit.md

-# PlotVision - AI-Powered HBU Analysis Portal
+# PlotVision - AI-Powered HBU Analysis Platform

 ## Overview

-PlotVision is a geographical portal for city plots that provides AI-powered Highest and Best Use (HBU) analysis.
-The application features an interactive map interface where users can view city plots, examine property details, and request AI-generated real estate analysis studies.
-The core functionality centers around visualizing plot boundaries on a map, displaying property information, and generating comprehensive HBU reports using OpenAI's GPT-4o model.
+PlotVision is a geographical portal for city plot analysis, specifically designed for Highest and Best Use (HBU) studies.
+The application provides an interactive map-first interface for viewing city plots in Riyadh, Saudi Arabia, with AI-powered analysis capabilities for real estate development decisions.

+The platform displays property boundaries on an interactive map, allows users to select plots and view detailed information, and generates comprehensive HBU reports including development scenarios, zoning analysis, market data, and financial projections.

 ## User Preferences